 Also, being mentioned on Jezebel was pretty thrilling.
 Here’s a screen grab.

 I’m a Good Story

 For over two years, I wrote a weekly blog called I’m a Good Story.
-It’s currently going through a re-brand/re-imagination.
+It’s currently going through a (hell of a long) re-brand/re-imagination.

 My first book, I’m a Good Story, is slated to be (self) published in January 2015.